bpelto/bpelto.github.io/glacier_catalogue/index.md

 ## British Columbia

-- Bridge Glacier: My study site during my postdoc at UBC with Dan Moore, the Bridge Glacier, a 75 km<sup>2</sup>lake-terminating valley glacier in the southern Coast Mountains of BC.
+- Bridge Glacier: My study site during my postdoc at UBC with Dan Moore, the Bridge Glacier, a 75 km<sup>2</sup> lake-terminating valley glacier in the southern Coast Mountains of BC.

 <figure>
     <a href="/images/glacier_catalogue/bridge_terminus_2021.JPG" >
     <img src="/images/glacier_catalogue/bridge_terminus_2021.JPG" alt="missing" width="100%" />
     </a>
     <figcaption> The terminus of the Bridge Glacier in July 2021.
-The glacier is still actively calcing, but is nearing the end of the lake, and will soon likely be a land-terminating glacier.  </figcaption>
+The glacier is still actively calving, but is nearing the end of the lake, and will soon likely be a land-terminating glacier.  </figcaption>
 </figure>

-### Garibaldi Traverse Glaciers
+### Garibaldi Ne&eacute;ve&eacute; Traverse Glaciers

-On the Garibaldi Neve Traverse, I crossed five glaciers, the Garibaldi, Bishop, North Pitt, Warren, and Sentinel glaciers.
+On the Garibaldi Ne&eacute;ve&eacute; Traverse, I crossed five glaciers, the Garibaldi, Bishop, North Pitt, Warren, and Sentinel glaciers.

 - Garibaldi Glacier
 - Bishop Glacier